TanStack/router/docs/guide/data-loading.md

 Even though you may opt-out of short-term caching for your route data, you can still get the benefits of preloading!
 With the above configuration, preloading will still "just work" with the default `preloadGcTime`.
 This means that if a route is preloaded, then navigated to, the route's data will be considered fresh and will not be reloaded.

-If you'd like to opt out of preloading as well, simply don't turn it on via the `routerOptions.defaultPreload` or `routeOptions.preload` options.
+To opt out of preloading, don't turn it on via the `routerOptions.defaultPreload` or `routeOptions.preload` options.

-## Passing through all loader events to an external cache
+## Passing all loader events to an external cache

-We break down this use case in the [External Data Loading](./external-data-loading) page, but if you'd like to use an external cache like TanStack Query, you can do so by passing through all loader events to your external cache.
+We break down this use case in the [External Data Loading](./external-data-loading) page, but if you'd like to use an external cache like TanStack Query, you can do so by passing all loader events to your external cache.
 As long as you are using the defaults, the only change you'll need to make is to set the `defaultPreloadStaleTime` option on the router to `0`:

 ```tsx
 const router = new Router({